Jordan Edwards (footballer)

-Jordan Joseph Terence Edwards (born 26 October 1999) is an English professional footballer who last played as a midfielder for League Two side Swindon Town.
+Jordan Joseph Terence Edwards (born 26 October 1999) is an English semi-professional footballer who plays as a midfielder for Hanwell Town.

-Club career

-Swindon Town
+Career

 On 5 May 2018, Edwards made his professional debut for Swindon Town during their 3–0 home victory over Accrington Stanley, featuring for 81 minutes before being replaced by Timi Elšnik.
 Prior to his Swindon debut, Edwards spent time on trial at Championship side Norwich City in January 2018.
 Following his league debut, Edwards was rewarded with his first professional contract ahead of the 2018–19 campaign.
 On 10 October 2018, Edwards joined Chippenham Town on a three-month loan.
 In January 2019, Edwards joined Marlow and scored his first goal in a 1–1 draw with Tooting & Mitcham United.

+Following his departure from Swindon, Edwards joined Basingstoke Town before ending the 2019–20 campaign back at Marlow.
+He went onto have spells with Hungerford Town in the National League South and Hartley Wintney, eventually joining Chesham United during the pinnacle of the 2021–22 campaign, winning.
+After winning the 2023-24 Southern League Premier Division South title with Chesham United, Edwards made the move to Hanwell Town during the summer of 2024.